-Day 1 in Prague:
+Day 1 in Prague

-Today’s itinerary will cover the main sights in the Baroque streetscape of the Lesser Town (Mala Strana), the massive Prague Castle, and the Vysehrad fortress.
+Day one of this ‘2 days in Prague’ itinerary will cover the main sights in the Baroque streetscape of the Lesser Town (Mala Strana), the massive Prague Castle, and the Vysehrad fortress.

-1. Lesser Town (Mala Strana)
+1. Lesser Town

-It is now full of grand palaces and exquisite Baroque buildings built during the reign of the Habsburgs, many of which serve as government buildings and embassies.
-Beautiful parks, lovely cafés, winding cobblestone streets and unassuming churches can be found here.
+It is now full of grand palaces, mansions, and red-roofed townhouses replete with Renaissance and Baroque details built during the reign of the Habsburgs, many of which serve as government buildings and embassies.
+Beautiful parks, lovely cafés, winding cobblestone streets, and unassuming churches can be found here.

 1.1 Charles Bridge

-You’ll be in need of a good breakfast when you have a full day of sightseeing ahead of you.
-Cafe Lounge is an elegant cafe in the Mala Strana.
-Grab yourself a hearty meal and sample delicious Czech cakes and pastries like buchty and kolache here.
+You’ll need a good breakfast when you have a full day of sightseeing ahead of you.
+Cafe Savoy is an elegant cafe in the Mala Strana.
+Grab yourself a hearty meal and sample delicious Czech cakes and pastries like medovnik and kolache here.

 1.3 Crawling Babies

 The three crawling giant babies are situated in Kampa Park.
 These creatures with imploded slot-machine faces, which would make David Lynch proud, are part of Cerny’s “Babies” project – to make the hideously ugly Zizkov TV Tower more attractive.

-1.4 Devil’s Channel (Čertovka)
+1.4 Devil’s Stream